havard/node-openid/README.md

         });
     server.listen(80);

-A more elaborate example can be found in `sample.js` in the GitHub repository.
+A more elaborate example including utilizing extensions can be found in `sample.js` in the GitHub repository.

 ## Storing association state